 Online: Click the "eHOG" link at the top of the page to begin the electronic Home Owner Grant application process.
 You will need your Roll Number and Password which are located on the top left hand corner of your Property Tax Notice.
 This service is only available from late May until December 31 of each year.

-In Person: Your Home Owner Grant application is located on the back of your Property Tax Notice.
+In Person: Your Home Owner Grant application is located on the front of your Property Tax Notice.
 If eligible, plese complete the application fully and deliver to the Municipal Hall located at 1 Opal Drive, Logan Lake, BC.